Earl Schuyler Kleinhans: Aviation career

 After graduation in the summer 1927, he started work at Keystone Aircraft in Bristol Pennsylvania to develop Felixstowe F5L flying boats, an aircraft designed by John Cyril Porte at the Seaplane Experimental Station in England.

 Then there was a series of aircraft design jobs with fledgling airplane firms including Metal Aircraft Corporation Flamingo of Cincinnati Ohio, where Sky was assistant chief engineer during the summer 1929 – December 1929.
 He worked on the Flamingo made famous as the airplane that flew Jimmie Angel to discover with worlds highest waterfall Angel Falls.
 Sometimes in those early years an aircraft can be designed, built and test flown in four to five months.

 At Sikorsky Aviation Corporation, Stratford Connecticut, Sky was in charge of the XP3S1 aircraft development, the Sikorsky S-38 and the Navy's XSS-1 and XSS-2, an experimental scout-observation flying-boats.
 Often he helped with the design of the Sikorsky S-40, Sikorsky S-41 and Sikorsky S-42.

 Sky started work in the summer of 1933 at the Douglas Aircraft Company hired by James H. Kindelberger (Dutch) and he was put in charge of all flying boats as a project engineer.
 In 1935 he was appointed assistant chief designer for all of Douglas Aircraft, including the B-19 and DC-4.
 From 1937 to 1940 he was promoted to chief designer, and when World War II started in 1941 he became assistant chief engineer, Edward F. Burton (designer of the Douglas DC-3) was now chief engineer, but by 1960 Sky became chief engineer then director of research and engineering.
-His last position was chairman of the scientific advisory board in until his retirement in 1967.
+His last position was chairman of the scientific advisory board until his retirement in 1967.

 Aircraft designs

-After his seaplane and flying boat work at Douglas he became very involved in transport aircraft the entire DC-3 through DC-9 series.
+After his seaplane and flying boat work at Douglas, he became very involved in transport aircraft the entire DC-3 through DC-9 series.
 His airplane design philosophy was driven by a combination of function and airline requirements embodied in five key points.